abiank/redisJSON/README.md

 Warning
 =======
 This is not meant to be run on a public server in apublic application as it lacks any kind of access control.
-If you need security, try http://webd.is .
+If you need security, try webdis ( https://github.com/nicolasff/webdis . )
 This is only intended for running inside your intranet.

 How to run